-Frock will perform material from their soon-to-be launched 8th CD The Vitamix, as well as repertoire from recent recordings.
+Frock will perform material from their soon-to-be launched 8th CD One Room One Day, as well as repertoire from recent recordings.

 Frock has created a unique place on the fertile Australian musical landscape.
 A band that continues to defy categorisation despite jazz, world, pop and funk influences, Frock thrives on two strong ingredients that give it such a bold Australian flavour: a deep level of commitment to the concept of Ensemble in performance, and a distinctive compositional voice that explores the many facets of Frock's unique instrumentation.